 '''

 class baseplate.Baseplate(app_config=None)

 '''

 The core of the Baseplate framework.

 This class coordinates monitoring and tracing of service calls made to and from this service.
-See baseplate.frameworks for how to integrate it with the application framework you are using.
+See baseplate. frameworks for how to integrate it with the application framework you are using.

 '''

-configure_observers (app_config=None, module_name=None)
+init(app_config=None)

 '''